nerdnik/PyCliqueTop_2023/README.md

 * plot_betti_curves()

 The wrapper function 'compute_betti_curves()' takes as input a symmetric matrix and outputs Betti curves.
-It calls on the functions (1) 'matrix_2_order_matrix()', (2) 'matrix_2_persistence_diagrams()', and (3) 'persistence_diagrams_2_betti_curves()' internally.
+It calls on the functions 'matrix_2_order_matrix()', 'matrix_2_persistence_diagrams()', and 'persistence_diagrams_2_betti_curves()' internally.
 It also has two optional input parameters: 'max_dim' and 'similarity'.
 The first optional parameter 'max_dim' allows the user to set a maximum homological dimension up to which to compute the persistent homology (default 'max_dim' = 3).
 The second optional parameter 'similarity' is a boolean that allows the user to specify whether the input matrix is a similarity (ex. correlation) or dissimilarity (ex. distance) matrix (default 'similarity' = True).

+To test that these functions work on your own machine, please run the following example scripts incuded in this directory.
+They should all produce output plots.

+- pycliquetop_script_1.py
+- pycliquetop_script_2.py
+- pylciquetop_script_3.py

+These example scripts also include many comments about how to use the PyCliqueTop_2023 functions, so please also read through the example scripts for additional information that may be helpful.
+Further comments about the individual functions are included in the function scripts themselves.

 Dependencies: Python3, numpy, scipy, scipy.io, scipy.stats, matplotlib, Ripser